 Reverse mortgages are not a fantasy.
 They are by no means a trick.
 You worked hard to earn the equity in your home and you deserve the chance to use that money if and when you need it.
 There is a cost attached to a reverse mortgage, as with every loan.
 And there are responsibilities that come with it.

-Reverse mortgages are the loan of last resort
+Reverse mortgages are a loan of last resort

 When you take a reverse mortgage, the bank owns your home